LakshyaW14/DSA_Preperation/04-binary_search/1D-array/problem.md

 Input Format: arr[] = {1,2,4,7}, x = 6
 Result: 3
 Explanation: 6 is not present in the array.
 So, if we will insert 6 in the 3rd index(0-based indexing), the array will still be sorted. {1,2,4,6,7}.

+---

+## 05 - Floor and Ceil in Sorted Array

+Problem Statement: ou're given an sorted array arr of n integers and an integer x.
+Find the floor and ceiling of x in arr[0..n-1].
+The floor of x is the largest element in the array which is smaller than or equal to x.
+The ceiling of x is the smallest element in the array greater than or equal to x

+Examples

+Example 1:
+Input Format: n = 6, arr[] ={3, 4, 4, 7, 8, 10}, x= 5
+Result: 4 7
+Explanation: The floor of 5 in the array is 4, and the ceiling of 5 in the array is 7.

+---

+## 06 -> Last occurrence in a sorted array

+Problem Statement: Given a sorted array of N integers, write a program to find the index of the last occurrence of the target key.
+If the target is not found then return -1.
+Note: Consider 0 based indexing

+Examples
+Example 1:
+Input:
+ N = 7, target = 13, array[] = {3, 4, 13, 13, 13, 20, 40}
+Output:
+ 4
+Explanation:
+ The target value 13 appears for the first time at index number 2 in the array.

+ ---

+ # 07 - >  Count Occurrences in Sorted Array

+Problem Statement: You are given a sorted array containing N integers and a number X, you have to find the occurrences of X in the given array.

+Examples
+Example 1:
+Input:
+ N = 7,  X = 3 , array[] = {2, 2 , 3 , 3 , 3 , 3 , 4}
+Output
+: 4
+Explanation:
+ 3 is occurring 4 times in
+the given array so it is our answer.

+---